hayd/pep8radius/README.md

                         verbose messages (passed to autopep8) -d, --diff            print the diff for the fixed source -i, --in-place        make the changes in place
-  -p n, --pep8-passes n
+  -f, --docformatter    fix docstrings for PEP257 using docformatter -p n, --pep8-passes n
                         maximum number of additional pep8 passes (default: infinite)